OpentheGaet/blog/README.md

 This blog project uses the MVC conception architectural pattern using the OOP paradigm to make it run.

 Therefore the project also uses a framework made from scratch and built with PHP.
-The framework is composed of three section (Model, View, Controller) that divides the code, so that we may obtain a clear code while optimizing the simplicity for future maintenance.
+The framework is composed of three sections (Model, View, Controller) that divide the code, so that we may obtain a clear code while optimizing the simplicity for future maintenance.

 It also uses the AJAX concept to exchange data between the server and the application, and exchanges are